-The Block Editor field in dotCMS is a new rich content editor that allows you to create your content as building blocks.
+The Block Editor field in dotCMS is a rich content editor built using Tiptap that allows you to create content in units called “blocks.”
+Every paragraph, image, code snippet, list, etc., is stored as block capable of being edited, drag-and-drop reordered, transformed, or deleted.

 Block Types